zewelor/spotifyd-docker/README.md

 I'm using it to use my headless server as spotify client, whole setup is dockerized thats why dockerized spotify client also.

-To see available image versions check [Dockerhub](https://hub.docker.com/r/zewelor/spotifyd) page.
+To see available image versions check [Github packages](https://github.com/users/zewelor/packages/container/package/spotifyd) page.
 Github action is configured to autobuild newest spotifyd version.

 ## How to run